 - Population growth – the UN forecasts a global population now nearing 8bn will reach 9.7bn by 2050, with 43% of the increase from only five countries, including Nigeria, DR Congo and Ethiopia.
 How will demographic shifts impact politically and on planners’ perceptions?

-Become an AIX corporate member and gain easy access to AIX online meetings for your whole company.
+Become an AIX corporate member or African Energy susbcriber to gain easy access to AIX online meetings for your whole company.

 AIX membership is free for independent Africa-based SMEs, utilities, regulators and public sector officials.